Frequently Asked Questions About Graduation

-You have the option to spell out your middle name or use a middle initial.
-You can also use your maiden name as part of the name on your diploma as long as your maiden name is in your official record.
-If you are officially changing your name before your diploma is ordered, you must bring the legal proof of your name change to the Office of the Registrar at the time you are submitting your Application for Graduation to your college/school.
+If you are officially changing your name before your diploma is ordered, you must bring the legal proof of your name change to the Office of the Registrar before you submit your graduation application online.

 The program is sent to the printer several weeks before the ceremony.
 If you filed your Application for Graduation late, your name may not appear in the program.
 To ensure that your name appears in the Commencement program, you must file your Application for Graduation by the deadline before the beginning of the semester in which you plan to graduate.
 Summer graduates need to apply before the Winter semester to be invited to the May ceremony, if qualified.

 You need to contact your college/school as soon as you notice the error.
 The college/school will work with the Registrar's Office if it is determined that an error has occurred and must be corrected.

 I applied to graduate, but now I won't be finished this semester.
 Do I need to apply to graduate again?

 You do not need to file another Application for Graduation or pay another graduation fee.
 See your Dean's Office about changing your expected date of graduation.
 There may be a fee increase depending on when you originally applied and when you are now expected to graduate.